The Reintegration Puzzle: Putting the Pieces Back Together After Deployment

 Note: I may earn money or products from the companies, products, or links mentioned in this post.

 A military family that has gone through a deployment is much like a puzzle that has been wrecked and the pieces scrambled.
-After the deployment, the family has to put their puzzle back together.
-Here are some tips to help you through this process:
+After the deployment, the family has to work to put their puzzle back together.
+Here are some tips to help you through the reintegration process.

 1. Realize that the puzzle you are putting back together is going to look different than it did before.
 Your family will never be the same as it was, or function in the same way as it did, before this separation.
 Your “new normal” is going to look different from your “old normal.”

 2. Put the border together first.
 Find all the straight pieces, the easy ones, the ones you know haven’t changed.
 “We love each other.
 He’s home safe.
 Nothing else matters.”
 You might not feel “in love” or always see all the results of your love, but you have to know it’s there.
 The rest of the pieces may be scattered– it might not look like you can EVER put it back together.
 But you still have the border, and that’s a start!